Wildlife Ecology Day Research Program

 INSTRUCTORS AND STAFF

-The Huyck Preserve has opened so many doors for me, and I am thankful...It's a fantastic program that more high school students should know about, as it provides a real taste of independent research, exposes students to mentors in the field of science, and provides opportunities for the future such as being invited to special events..."
-Fiona, WER Class of 2019
+The Huyck Preserve has opened so many doors for me, and I am thankful...It's a fantastic program that more high school students should know about, as it provides a real taste of independent research, exposes students to mentors in the field of science, and provides opportunities for the future such as being invited to special events...."
+Fiona, former student

 Lead Instructors